convexwf/stanford-cs149-parallel-computing-labs/asst1/README.md

 ## What About ARM-Based Macs? ##

 For those with access to a new Apple ARM-based laptop, try changing the ISPC compilation target to `neon-i32x8` and the compilation arch to `aarch64` in Programs 3, 4, and 5.
 The other programs only use GCC and should produce the correct target.
 Produce a report of performance of the various programs on a new Apple ARM-based laptop.
 The staff is curious about what you will find.
 What speedups are you observing from SIMD execution?
 Those without access to a modern Macbook could try to use ARM-based servers that are available on a cloud provider like AWS, although it has not been tested by the staff.
+Make sure that you reset the ISPC compilation target to `avx2-i32x8` and the compilation arch to `x86-64` before you submit the assignment because we will be testing your solutions on the myth machines!

 ## For the Curious (highly recommended) ##